ateef-khan/website-old2/src/courses/team-manual.md

 2. Make sure each person in your team has a job
 3. Be the final say when there is no mentor available

-# Requirement to be a Team Lead
+# Requirements to be a Team Lead

 A possible Team Lead should have the following qualities: